ztyreg/minisql/README.md

 insert into student2 values(1080197996,’name97996’,100);

 --17
--- Not implmented: drop index stuidx; --考察drop index
+-- Not implmented: drop index stuidx;

 --18
-select * from student2 where name='name97996'; --需观察此处的执行时间t4
+select * from student2 where name='name97996';

 --19
-select * from student2 where name='name245'; --需观察此处的执行时间t5
+select * from student2 where name='name245';

 --20
-delete from student2 where id=1080100245; --考察delete
+delete from student2 where id=1080100245; --delete

 --21
 select * from student2 where id=1080100245;

 --22
-delete from student2 where score=98.5; --考察delete
+delete from student2 where score=98.5; --delete

 --23
 select * from student2 where score=98.5;

 --24
-delete from student2; --考察delete
+delete from student2; --delete

 --25
 select * from student2;

 --26
-drop table student2; --考察drop table
+drop table student2; --drop table

 --27
 select * from student2;

---index性能体现在，有t2<t1, t2<t5和t3<t4成立
 ```

 ## Implmentations